ValPumpkins/holbertonschool-shell/io_redirections_and_filters/README.md

 <li><strong>23-empty_casks</strong> : finds all empty files and directories in the current directory and all sub-directories (Only the names of the files and directories should be displayed (not the entire path), hidden files should be listed, one file name per line, should end with a new line, not allowed to use basename, grep, egrep, fgrep or rgrep)</li>
 <li><strong>24-gifs</strong> : Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories (hidden files should be listed, only regular files (not directories) should be listed, should be displayed without their extensions, should be sorted by byte values, but case-insensitive)</li>
 <li><strong>25-acrostic</strong> : Decodes acrostics that use the first letter of each line</li>
+<li><strong>26-the_biggest_fan</strong> : Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests, order by number of requests, most active host or IP at the top</li>
 </ul>